Skip to main content

 Figure \(\PageIndex{10}\): LM2576 switching regulator.
 Reprinted courtesy of Texas Instrutments

-This page titled 8.4: Switching Regulators is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James M. Fiore via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.4: Switching Regulators is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James M. Fiore via source content that was edited to the style and standards of the LibreTexts platform.